Mayukhdeb/adventures-with-augmentation/README.md

 ## Transfer learning with image resizing
 * It aims to achieve the benefits of transfer learning on a large architecture on a smaller one
 * It works by first training the model on smaller images, and then gradually increasing the size.
+* Takes a lot less time than conventional training approaches, in this case it achieved 12% more accuracy (98% instead of 86%) in one fifth of the time.

 <img src="sample_images/training_curve.png" width="100%" class = "center">